mrkkrp/markkarpov.com/tutorial/th.md

                 (Just (LitE (IntegerL 1))))))
 ```

-It works as intended to our complete satisfaction.
+It seems to work.

 ## Typed expressions

 Quotation for typed expressions is a bit special: it is the only way to
-create values of the type `TExp a`, i.e. it's introduction form for `TExp`.
+create values of the type `TExp a`, i.e. it's the introduction form for
-This way the compiler can ensure that the phantom type always corresponds to
+`TExp`.
+This way the compiler can ensure that the phantom type always
-what is inside.
-For example, let's try and re-write `myFunc` using quotation
+corresponds to what is inside.
+For example, let's try and re-write `myFunc`
-for typed expression splices:
+using quotation for typed expression splices:

 ```haskell
 myFuncTyped :: Q (TExp a)